 Merchants and payment providers have also made it easier to combine cards to enable a more seamless purchase process.
-Today, a consumer can pull up to the nearest drive-thru, to make a purchase or conduct any transaction we desired.

-Twelve years ago, it was impossible to imagine not needing our physical wallets open the restaurant's mobile app to pay for her meal and apply the balance of loyalty points and relevant coupons to complete the purchase in one click.
+Today, a consumer can pull up to the nearest drive-thru, First Data to make a purchase or conduct any transaction we desired. open the restaurant's mobile app to pay for her meal and apply the balance of loyalty points and relevant coupons to complete the purchase in one click.
 Merchants can also intuitively capture and analyze data associated with these processes to provide real-time reward offers that compel customers to increase purchasing spend.